DryBoss/india-cdi/README.md

-# India CDI The Game
+# india cdi The Game

 ## Description

-**India CDI The Game** is a fun and engaging game inspired by the Chrome Dino game.
+**india cdi The Game** is a fun and engaging game inspired by the Chrome Dino game.
 In this game, the objective is to boycott Indian products by jumping or ducking to avoid touching them.
 The gameplay is simple yet challenging, requiring quick reflexes to dodge various obstacles.

 [View Product List](./info/Product-List.md)